joemar-ceneza/modal/README.md

 - View the optimal layout depending on their device's screen size
 - See hover button elements on the page
 - Show and hide the modal clicking the button
+- Automatically closed the model when clicking outside of it.

 ### Screenshot